TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default App;
 ```
 Now it's time to add the router!
-There's a couple of ways of defining our app's routes, but in **React Router v7.8.0 or higher**, it is recommended to add routes as objects.
+There's a couple of ways of defining our app's routes, we will follow the object-based approach.

 Let us install the React Router package: